KyleKart/PengYouTV/README.md

 ## Uploading a video.

+### 1.
-1. Have a video that exists.
+Have a video that exists.

-You'll want this video uploaded to [YouTube](https://www.youtube.com) as a [Public or Unlisted video](https://support.google.com/youtube/answer/157177?hl=en&co=GENIE.Platform%3DDesktop).
+You'll want to have a video that is uploaded to [YouTube](https://www.youtube.com) as a [Public or Unlisted video](https://support.google.com/youtube/answer/157177?hl=en&co=GENIE.Platform%3DDesktop).

+### 2.
-2. Add your video to the videos folder.
+Adding your video to the videos folder.

 Open [this link](https://github.com/PenguinMod/PenguinMod-ExtensionsGallery/tree/main/static/extensions) in a new tab to open the folder.